-Al-ʿArāgīb is an unrecognized village west of Route 40, between Lehavim and Goral Junctions.
-Until the state began repeated demolitions in the village in 2010, around 400 people lived inal-ʿArāgīb.
+al-ʿArāgīb is an unrecognized village west of Route 40, between Lehavim and Goral Junctions.
+Until the State began repeated demolitions in the village in 2010, around 400 people lived inal-ʿArāgīb.
 Today, only a few dozen residents remain, in the vicinity of the village cemetery, continuing to wage a struggle against its destruction.
 Within the area of the village there are ancient cisterns, a cemetery founded in 1914, old huts and several dams.

-The village of al-ʿArāgīb was established during the Ottoman period, on land that the village’s inhabitants purchased at the time.
-In 1953, the military regime ordered the village’s residents to evacuate temporarily for six months, claiming that the state required the land for army training sessions.
-After six months, in which the inhabitants lived near their lands and in other parts of the Negev, the authorities sought to delay their return for another few months, eventually informing the inhabitants that they were forbidden to return to the village.
-Over the course of the years the people of al-ʿArāgīb never left their lands and their village, they kept on cultivating their fields, grazing their herds in the village’s area and burying their dead in the family’s cemetery.
-During the 1970s the village’s residents submitted multiple claims of land ownership to the settlement officer.
+The village of al-ʿArāgīb was established during the Ottoman period, on land that the village’s inhabitants purchased during the 20th century.
+In 1953, the military regime ordered the villagers to evacuate temporarily for six months, claiming that the State required the land for army training sessions.
+After six months, in which the inhabitants lived near their lands and in other parts of the Negev/Naqab, the authorities sought to delay their return, eventually informing the inhabitants that they were forbidden to return to the village at all.
+According to the villagers, they have never left al-ʿArāgīb and kept on cultivating their fields, grazing their herds in the village’s area and burying their dead in the family’s cemetery.
+During the 1970s the village’s residents submitted multiple land claims to the settlement officer.

+al-ʿArāgīb does not receive any health and education services and residents must travel to the city of Rahaṭ, six kilometers away.
 The village is not connected to the national electricity grid, and the residents use generators and solar panels to supply their own electricity.
-Since the village is also not connected to the water supply, the inhabitants are forced to transport water in containers – an expensive process which also negatively impacts the water quality – a distance of eighteen kilometers.
+Since the village is also not connected to the water supply, the inhabitants are forced to transport water in containers for a distance of 18 km – an expensive process which also negatively impacts the water quality.

 *Other forms of writing: al-Araqib, al-Arakib